-To make life easy for the IT admin and the teacher, the IT admin can delegate approval rights to teachers.
+To make life easier for IT admins and teachers, IT admins can delegate approval rights to teachers.
 By temporarily allowing sites, teachers can ensure that access to sites is restricted to those who really need it, and there is no misuse.

-As the admin, to enable the temporarily allow sites feature
+As an admin, to enable the temporary allow the sites feature:

 - Log in to your Securly account.

 - Select 'Authorize users assigned to this Policy to approve this sites’ for policies that are mapped to the teacher’s OU under the Policy Map.
 Note: Please be mindful that you do not accidentally select this option for any student policy.

 - You can limit the time for which temporarily allowed sites can be accessed by the student by navigating to Global Settings.
 Input the number of minutes for which the site can be accessed.